Six operations formalism for generalized operads: Feynman categories reference guide.

 \subsection{Cubicality}

 The conditions imposed above specifying which Feynman categories and morphisms between them that we consider were rather mild.
-For some of our results, we need the notion of ``Feynman transform'' and this requires imposing a rather more restrictive condition which we call cubicality (Definition 7.4 of \cite{KW}).
+For some of our results, we need the notion of ``Feynman transform'' and this requires imposing a rather more restrictive condition which we call cubicality (Definition 7.2.2 of \cite{KW}).
 Cubicality is an answer to the question: which colored operads have algebras which behave like operads?

 A cubical Feynman category is a Feynman category along with a degree function for its morphisms; i.e.\ a function $Mor(\mathbb{F})\to\mathbb{N}$ which is additive with respect to composition and $\tensor$-products.
-In this paper we impose the finiteness condition that the number of degree $1$ morphisms with a fixed target is finite.
 Cubicality then further requires that the degree function must satisfy two important properties.
 First, we know that isomorphisms have degree $0$, but cubicality also requires the converse: a degree $0$ morphism is an isomorphism.
 Second, cubicality requires that every degree $n$ morphism (for $n\geq 1$) can be written as a composition of $n$ degree $1$ morphisms is exactly $n!$ distinct ways (up to isomorphism).

 To be more precise, if we define $C^n(A,B)$ to be the set of sequences of $n$ composible degree $1$ morphisms in $\mathbb{F}$ from $A$ to $B$, modulo composition of isomorphisms, then we require $C^n(A,B)$ to have a free and transitive $S_n$ action such that composition of a sequence induces an isomorphism $Hom_\mathbb{F}(A,B)\cong \coprod_n C^n(A,B)_{S_n}$ for which concatenation of sequences corresponds to composition in $\mathbb{F}$.
-We refer to Definition 7.4 of \cite{KW} for the full details of this definition and further discussion.
+We refer to Definition 7.2.2 of \cite{KW} for the full details of this definition and further discussion.